jaraonthe-dot-net/ASB/doc/ASB Language.md

 You do not need to specify the program counter size if no command is reading or setting its value directly.
 Especially if all jumping occurs via the use of labels, nothing further needs to be done.
 >[!TODO]
+>This may not be true - how would a jump command be implemented?
+Doesn't it always modify the pc somehow?

+>[!NOTE]
 >Note that implementing some sort of `RET` command to return to the calling location at the end of a function call does require accessing the program counter value.

 The size of the program counter restricts the size of the user program; a program with more commands (in its source code) than the (unsigned) value of the program counter can enumerate will lead to an error.